aiidateam/aiida-tutorials/docs/sections/running_processes/workflows.md

 :::

-:::{dropdown} **Installing the pseudo-dojo pseudopotentials**
+:::{dropdown} **Installing the `pseudo-dojo` pseudopotentials**

-You can use the tools of the `aiida-pseudo` package to easily install the pseudo-dojo pseudopotentials:
+You can use the tools of the `aiida-pseudo` package to easily install the pseudo-dojo pseudopotentials.
+Since the default format for these pseudopotentials is _not_ UPF, you have to use the `-f, --pseudo-format` option to make sure they are installed in the correct format:

 ```{code-block} console
 $ aiida-pseudo install pseudo-dojo -f upf